mpassid/MPASSid-proxy/contributing.md

 disgard(trash);
 ```
 ### Code standard(s) and Lint
-Configure your IDE to use eslint with the Airbnb styleguide.

-Reference: Meteor Guide - Check  Your Code with ESLint [Integrating with your editor](https://guide.meteor.com/code-style.html#eslint-editor)

 ### Indentation
 Indent all HTML(Blaze) and JavaScript code with two spaces for each level of nesting.